Continued Professional Development

 - Application forms must be endorsed by the director or CEO of a recognised museum.
 Academic applicants will need the endorsement of their designated academic supervisor.

 - Applications will be judged on the basis of the information contained in the application form, though we may contact applicants in relation to clarification of information provided.

 - The adjudicating committee will exercise its discretion in deciding whether the full amount of the award or a lesser amount is appropriate in each instance.
 To facilitate this evaluation, a full breakdown of costs should be provided.

 - Applicants are expected to make realistic and proportionate applications (for example, where €500 is sufficient to cover the costs of a proposed project, this should be clearly stated).

 - Applicants will be required to produce a short open access report and/or presentation of findings.

 How can you apply?

-The window for online applications opens twice per year with the next deadline to take place in late Autumn (date to be announced).
+The window for online applications opens twice per year - the next deadline is 30 June 2023.